userdashboard/stripe-connect/readme.md

 - create your Stripe account
 - find your API credentials
-- create a webhook for https://your_domain/webhooks/connect/index-payout-data
+- create a webhook for https://your_domain/webhooks/connect/index-connect-data
+- receive events for capability.updated and payout.created
-- find your webhook signing secret
+- note the webhook signing secret `whsec_`

 ## Startup configuration variables